SABS-R3/software-engineering-day3/_episodes/13-refactoring.md

 Type annotations make Python functions (and classes, etc.) look a little more like C++ code.
 Function parameters are annotated with a colon followed by the type, while return values are annotated with an arrow then the type after the function parentheses.
-We can also add type annotations to ReST docstrings.

 ~~~ python
 def fahr_to_celsius(fahr: float) -> float: